jpsousaUP/cv/README.md

 <br>
 ## 💻 Training

+- **Prompt Engineering for Vision Models, DeepLearning.AI** (September 2025)
+  Learn prompt engineering for vision models using Stable Diffusion, object detection, in-painting and advanced generation techniques.
+[Certificate Link.](https://learn.deeplearning.ai/accomplishments/49610f02-8511-4155-b85b-223068d8e769?usp=sharing)

+- **Knowledge Graphs for AI Agent: API Discovery, DeepLearning.AI** (September 2025)
+  Construct a knowledge graph and use it to enable your AI agent to find and call the right APIs in the right order.
+[Certificate Link.](https://learn.deeplearning.ai/accomplishments/587c87f1-33a8-44bc-9de5-58e1a8e75348?usp=sharing)

 - **Building with Llama 4** — DeepLearning.AI (June 2025)
   Build multimodal and long-context GenAI applications using Llama 4 open models, API, and Llama tools.